The CRiB study

 This study will investigate whether CIRCUITS is a therapy that people enjoy and find valuable, and whether it can improve people’s thinking skills, functioning in everyday life and achieving personal goals.

-We are looking for 60 people to take part in the current part of the project.
-Using a random process, 30 people will receive CRT along with continuing their normal treatment, while the rest will be asked to continue their treatment as usual.
-In addition, all participants will be asked to attend 3 assessment sessions (before the intervention starts; after it has finished; and 3 months later) where they will complete a series of tasks and questionnaires measuring thinking skills, levels of functioning and other things such as symptom measurements.
+Using a random process, half of the people will receive CRT along with continuing their normal treatment, while the rest will be asked to continue their treatment as usual.
+In addition, all participants will be asked to attend three assessment sessions (before the intervention starts; after it has finished; and three months later) where they will complete a series of tasks and questionnaires measuring thinking skills, levels of functioning and other things such as symptom measurements.

-When data collection has been completed, the two groups (CRT & Treatment-as-usual) will be compared to test CRT effects.
+When data collection has been completed, the two groups (CRT and treatment-as-usual) will be compared to test CRT effects.
 All data will be kept confidential throughout and after the completion of the study.